marczellm/tkpf/readme.md

 ## Caveats
 `tkpf` only supports Python 3.5+.

 This is a work in progress.
+Also my first attempt at creating a library.
 Look at the project issues to see what's not supported yet.